vbotka/le-utils/README.md

 * 90-day certificate lifetime to start with
 * with an expectation that people will want to auto-renew at the 60-day mark.
 4) Certbot will not renew a certificate more then 30 days before expiration.
 Message: Cert not yet due for renewal.

+5) Daily dry-run renewal is recommended.
+"This verifies whether you're apparently able to get a certificate, in your current configuration ...
+You can use this to simulate what would apparently happen if you ran the command without --dry-run."
+[Q. What's the new --dry-run flag?] (https://community.letsencrypt.org/t/help-us-test-renewal-with-letsencrypt-renew/10562)